d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

         return self.out(self.hidden((X)))
 ```

-Let's first focus on the forward propagation function.
+Let's first focus on the forward propagation method.
 Note that it takes `X` as input,
 calculates the hidden representation
 with the activation function applied,